ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

         DW: 0.501 (0.339–0.657)
-      - Rectovaginal fistula is defined as an abnormal opening between the vagina and the rectum with involuntary escape of flatus, and/or faeces following childbirth.
+      - Rectovaginal fistula is defined as an abnormal opening between the vagina and the rectum with involuntary escape of flatus and/or faeces following childbirth.
 The non-fatal burden of fistulas is included in the non-fatal burden of obstructed labour in reporting, but estimation is described in a separate appendix section on “Fistula – impairment.”